Instructional design E-learning

 Have you ever looked up a fact to end a dinner table debate?
 Or looked up Yelp reviews to find the best dishes to order at a restaurant?
 Or Googled synonyms, so your article sounds more riveting?

-If you said yes to any of the above, you would have engaged with some form of just-in-time learning.
+If you said yes to any of the above, you would have engaged in some form of just-in-time learning.

 What microlearning does is move that concept to the workplace.
 With access to a microlearning course, learners are equipped to learn skills and find solutions as soon as they need them.
 This style of learning is particularly useful for employees who need information available on the spot.
 Employees like this tend to work in industries such as healthcare, retail, or call centers.